PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **What is it?**

-The [OSF](https://osf.io/), or Open Science Framework, is a popular place for pre-registering experiments and analyses, hosting preprints of articles under consideration for publication and also a helpful palace for providing code and data associated with a project.
+The [OSF](https://osf.io/), or Open Science Framework, is currently a popular place for pre-registering experiments and analyses, hosting preprints of articles under consideration for publication, and also a widely used "repository" for providing open source code and data associated with a publications and research projects.

 **The good**

-Edinburgh currently has a [professional partnership with OSF](https://library.ed.ac.uk/research-support/research-data-service/during/open-research-tools/osf), making it a great and appropriate place for sharing data and code.
+Edinburgh currently has a [professional partnership with OSF](https://library.ed.ac.uk/research-support/research-data-service/during/open-research-tools/osf), making it a wholly appropriate place for sharing data and code (at least for now).
 You can sign in with your University credentials, there is integration with OneDrive.
 The site runs smoothly and is intuitive to use.
-You can make your projects public or private, embargo them until a certain date, or create anonymised links to repositories for including supplementary materials with submissions to journals and conferences requiring double blinded reviewing.
+You can make your projects public or private, embargo them until a certain date, or create anonymised links to repositories for including supplementary materials with submissions to journals and conferences requiring double-blinded reviewing.

 **The bad**

-As a third party your link might not be freely available in the long term.
-The company may go bust or start to monetise in ways that make it a little less of a sure bet than an “in house” option.
+As a third party, your link might not be freely available in the long term.
+The company may go bust, start to monetise in ways that make it a little less of a sure bet than an “in-house” option.

 ## Github